 2. Moissanite is About 90% Less Expensive Than Diamond

 Cost savings are the most common reason for couples to consider Moissanite as an alternative to diamonds for their engagement ring.
 On average, Moissanite rings are about 90% less expensive than comparable diamond rings!
-Since Moissanite is extremely durable and looks almost exactly like diamond, it’s a source of SERIOUS savings that comes without a kind of real sacrifice—brides get a beautiful, sparkly, and durable ring that looks just like diamond to others for a fraction of the cost.
+Since Moissanite is extremely durable and looks almost exactly like diamond, it’s a source of SERIOUS savings that comes without a kind of real sacrifice—brides get a beautiful, sparkly, and durable stone that looks just like a diamond, for a fraction of the cost.

 The lower cost of Moissanite could make it possible for you to get a larger stone than you could afford if you purchased a diamond.
 If you always dreamed of a 1.5-carat diamond, for example, but can’t afford to buy one—you might be able to get the equivalent of a 1.5 carat Moissanite that looks exactly like diamond to your friends and family.